ofiwg/libfabric/man/fi_endpoint.3.md

 :   Associate a passive endpoint with an event queue

 fi_enable
-:   Transitions an endpoint into an active state.
+:   Transitions an active endpoint into an enabled state.

 fi_cancel
 :   Cancel a pending asynchronous data transfer